 Since then we have got to know Agnès and René and to know more about their wines.
 We have found that they not only turn out excellent red wines but their white wines made from Chenin Blanc are seriously good wines as well.

 Their vineyards at Saint Lambert du Lattay are immaculately maintained and we have a particular affection for the Bonne Blanches vineyard which is where their oldest Chenin Blanc vines are to be found.

 The Mosses are certified Biologique by Qualite France .

 The Domaine Mosse pet nat Moussamoussettes is definitely a cult wine!
 Every year it keeps getting better and we are more than excited about this year’s offering for two reasons.
 The first is that many of our friends who have tried it in France this year say it is the best ever!
 The second is that this year for the first time the main grape variety (60%) is one of our favourite red grapes – namely Pineau d’Aunis – the same grape that goes into some of the fabulous pet nats from Jean-Pierre Robinot.

 We love this wine.
 It is pink, delicious, limpid, very slightly sweet and the perfect aperitif for a spring or summer lunch or evening aperitif.

-This year the Pineau d’Aunis is supplemented by the local Grolleau Noir variety.
+This year the majority of the grapes were Pineau d’Aunis, supplemented by the local Grolleau Noir variety.
 The juice was fermented in barrels and bottled when it had reached 18 grams of residual sugar.
 It then kept fermenting in the bottle until most of the sugar was gone.
 The result is a perfect example of a pet nat that we look forward to drinking through the spring.

 Domaine Mosse Vin de France Travel 2016